Get 80% off your plan for your first 6 months.*

 What triggers capital gains tax liability?

-• Giving it away to someone other than a spouse or civil partner
+• give property away to someone other than a spouse or civil partner

-The tax is calculated on the gain you make from the date you acquired the property to the date you dispose of it.
+Your gain is calculated from the date you acquired the property to the date you disposed of it.

 What are the landlord CGT rates?